 Home Security – Home security providers, such as Nortek Security & Controls, are offering self-contained security and control platforms - complete with smart panel COSU Android devices - that allow customers to manage a wide range of home security variables, including:

-From point of sale to healthcare to home security, Android COSU devices are helping a variety of industries transform their business models and operations.
-Want to learn more?
-Contact us.
+From Point of Sale, to Healthcare, to Home Security— Android COSU devices are helping a variety of industries transform their business models and operations.

 Digital Alchemist at DVmobile, hot salsa lover, and automation expert.